Do You Need 3 Visas for the 2026 World Cup? USA, Canada & Mexico Entry Rules Explained

 The 2026 Context: Even with the tournament in full swing, US consular officers are strictly assessing "ties to home."
 A match ticket helps demonstrate intent to visit for a specific event, but it does not prove you will leave afterward.

-- Timeline: ESTA takes 72 hours.
-B1/B2 interviews can take months to schedule in high-demand cities like Bogota or Mumbai.
+- B1/B2 Visa: Interview appointments can take several months to schedule in high-demand cities such as Bogotá or Mumbai.

 Step 2: Mexico (The Exemption Rule)